imnottimaq/nixos-mt7601u-access-point/README.md

   }
 ];
 ```
 **This is not recommended** as the system will rebuild your entire kernel instead of only the module.
+However, it is the option with the lowest maintenance.

 ### Installation notes
 - You may have to set `coherent_pool=4M` as a command-line kernel parameter for proper functionality.